The Ramsey property for Banach spaces and Choquet simplices

-In all the known examples of computation of metrizable universal minimal flows, the argument hinges on extreme amenability of a suitable subgroup and the following well known fact.
+In all the known examples of computations of metrizable universal minimal flows, the argument hinges on extreme amenability of a suitable subgroup and the following result due to Nguyen Van Th\'{e} \cite {nguyen_van_the_more_2013} based on previous work of Pestov \cite {pestov_free_1998}.
 Suppose that $G$ is a topological group with an extremely amenable closed subgroup $H$.
 If the completion $X$ of the homogeneous space $G/H$ endowed with the quotient of the right uniformity on $G$ is a minimal compact $G$-space, then $X$ is the universal minimal flow of $G$.
-It was recently shown in \cite{melleray_polish_2016,ben_yaacov_metrizable_2017} that, whenever the universal minimal flow of $G$ is metrizable, it can be realized as the completion of $G/H$ for a suitable closed subgroup $H$ of $G$.
+It was recently shown in \cite {melleray_polish_2016,ben_yaacov_metrizable_2017} that, whenever the universal minimal flow of $G$ is metrizable, it can be realized as the completion of $G/H$ for a suitable closed subgroup $H$ of $G$.